-The following table provides information as of December 31, 2014 about the securities authorized for issuance under the 2010 Plan, the Prior Plans, and the Company's 2012 Employee Stock Purchase Plan (the "ESPP"), each of which was approved by stockholders, as well as the Company's 2008 Financial Institution Incentive Plan (the "Financial Institution Plan"), which was not approved by stockholders.
+The following table provides information as of December 31, 2014 about the securities authorized for issuance under the 2010 Plan, the Prior Plans, and the Company's 2012 Employee Stock Purchase Plan (the "ESPP"), each of which was approved by stockholders, as well as the Company's Financial Institution Incentive Plan (the "Financial Institution Plan"), which was not approved by stockholders.
 As of the adoption of the 2010 Plan, which occurred shortly prior to our initial public offering, we stopped granting awards under all Prior Plans as well as the Financial Institution Plan.

-Plan category Number of securities to be issued upon (i) exercise of outstanding options, warrants, and rights and (ii) vesting of RSUs price of o d-average exercise utstanding options, ants, and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 6,802,722 \$ 31.64 (1) 7,243,267 (2)(3) Equity compensation plans not approved by security holders 31,413 (4) \$ 22.45 Total 6,834,135 \$ 31.59 7,243,267
+Plan category Number of securities to be issued upon (i) exercise of outstanding options, warrants, and rights and (ii) vesting of RSUs Weighted-average exercise price of outstanding options, warrants, and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 6,802,722 \$ 31.64 (1) 7,243,267 (2)(3) Equity compensation plans not approved by security holders 31,413 (4) \$ 22.45 Total 6,834,135 \$ 31.59 7,243,267